loayabdalslam/connectit.chatit/README.md

 - Choose model size based on available system resources
 - Consider network latency when selecting bootstrap peers
 - Monitor system resources during model deployment
+- Start with `distilgpt2` for testing - it's fast and lightweight
+- Use `--max-new-tokens` to control response length and generation time
+- Multiple providers of the same model create automatic load balancing

 License
 -------